etclark3/zillow_project/README.md

 Everett Clark - everett.clark.t@gmail.com

 # For Reproduction:
-You will need your own database server credentials then:
+First you will need database server credentials, then:

-Download wrangle.py and project_final_notebook
+- Download wrangle.py and project_final_notebook
-Add your own credentials to the directory (username, host, password) Run the project_final_notebook
+- Add your own credentials to the directory (username, host, password)
+- Run the project_final_notebook

 [[Back to top](#top)]